 Mexican bean beetle larvae and adults feed on snap beans, lima beans, soybeans, mung beans, and cowpeas.
 They can skeletonize leaves and leave plants severely defoliated.
 They also sometimes eat bean-family flowers and fruits.

-Mexican bean beetles are a species of lady beetles (lady bugs) but unlike beneficial species of lady beetles which feed on pest insects, bean beetles attack and can destroy target plants.
+Mexican bean beetles are a species of lady beetles (ladybugs) but unlike beneficial species of lady beetles which feed on pest insects, bean beetles attack and can destroy target plants.
 Bean beetles can travel long distances to find new sources of food.

-Adults bean beetles overwinter in garden debris and weedless fields then emerge from dormancy in late spring when temperatures reach into the 60°sF.
+Adult bean beetles overwinter in garden debris and weedless fields then emerge from dormancy in late spring when temperatures reach the 60°sF.
 Adult females lay clusters of 50 to 75 yellow, oval eggs on the undersides of bean plant leaves.
 The eggs hatch in 5 to 14 days and the larvae then feed for a few weeks before pupating under the leaves.